j-fu/numcxx/doc/installation.md

 projects via an entry im the user CMake project registry found under ``.cmake`` in your home directory.

+Moreover, it places the ``numcxx-build`` script into the subdirectory ``bin``.
+This script can be used to build the examples and small projects.

+### TU Berlin UNIX Pool

+Here,  the  current  version  of  numcxx  is installed in the directory ``/net/wir``

+### Virtual Machine

+The debian-numcxx  virtual machine can  be downloaded from  the course home page.
+Load this machine into VirtualBox and start it.
+Vtk, numcxx and vtkfig and codeblocks are installed on this machine.
+Examples can be run with the numcxx-build utility.

 ### Working with the examples